MatthewVance/unbound-docker/README.md

 An example deployment can be viewed [here](k8s/deployment.yml).
 It is not ready since you need to fill it with your records and the main unbound configuration file.

-> A fair warning: The example is not using a Service but hostPort, thus this is only a start.
-In theory one should not do
+> A fair warning: The example is not using a Service but a hostPort, thus this is only a mock-up.
+One should not use hostPort
-> that in a production cluster.
+> in a production cluster.

 > Additional warning: As per [this](https://kubernetes.io/docs/concepts/configuration/secret/) document the default
 > secrets configuration is unencrypted per default.
 You are responsible to harden this yourself and should do so!